physical-computation/Warp-firmware/README.md

 	cd build/ksdk1.1/
 	./build.sh

 This copies the files from `Warp/src/boot/ksdk1.1.0/` into the KSDK tree, builds, and converts the binary to SREC.
-See 	`Warp/src/boot/ksdk1.1.0/README.md` for more.
+See 	`Warp/src/boot/ksdk1.1.0/README.md` for more. _When editing source, edit the files in `Warp/src/boot/ksdk1.1.0/`, not the files in the build location, since the latter are overwritten during each build._

 Fourth, you will need two terminal windows.
 First, in one shell window, run the firmware downloader: